Production of Pipeline Grade Renewable Natural Gas and Value-Added Chemicals from Forest Biomass Residue

 Project Benefits

-This project will contribute to future ratepayer benefits, including increased natural gas reliability, lower energy costs, job creation, air emission reductions, and improved forest management and watershed protection.
+This project delivered proven benefits to ratepayers, including increased natural gas reliability, lower energy costs, job creation, air emission reductions, and improved forest management and watershed protection through the successful demonstration of a commercially viable pathway for renewable gas production.

 Affordability